marcoagpinto/aoo-mozilla-en-dict/README.md

 Please pay special attention to words ending with “**ise**” and “**ize**”, as conversions sometimes lead to inadvertent omissions.
 Feedback helps reinstate valid entries as exceptions.

-To check words that may have been incorrectly removed in specific “**-ise**” / “**-ize**” variants, consult the full wordlists of both forms in the respective **ise+ize** folder above in this GitHub repository.
+To check words that may have been incorrectly removed in specific “**-ise**”/“**-ize**” variants, consult the full wordlists of both forms in the respective **ise+ize** folder above in this GitHub repository.
 This ensures you are reviewing the complete set of entries for both variants.

 Significant enhancements to the `.AFF` file have been made, particularly addressing issues with U.S. English verb derivations ending in “**r**” (e.g., “**color**” → “**colored**”, previously incorrectly listed as “**colorred**”).
 While extensive efforts have been made to correct these, please report any remaining errors.